vaziolabs/StableChaos/Tranception/README.md

 ### Intent
 An attempt to create a highly scalable abstract type that can have infinite transitory states, and self-defining relationships.
 We have acheived a set of first principle rules that allow us to define a simple data type that produces the type of adjacency matrix seen below, with multiple orders of connectivity and feedback across a very simple network, constructed with a simple set of rules with mechanisms to calculate resonance, threshold, induction and interference, as well as phase and theta.

+The system analyzes how waves interact between nodes to minimize signal overlap, maximize efficiency, and detect areas of signal concentration or divergence in networks.

+This has the potential to beused to optimize communication reliability in wireless networks, enhance signal detection in sensor arrays, improve antenna beamforming, ensure electromagnetic compatibility in electronic devices, and even advance quantum computing by optimizing qubit interactions.
+This borders being evidence for proofs in string and quantum theory, as well as having pieces of platonic solids, sacred geometry and even the Kabbalah.

+ t scale, it could enable large-scale distributed network management, enhances system efficiency, and supports real-world applications such as wireless communications, environmental monitoring, acoustic systems optimization, and quantum network operations.

 ### Model
 ```
 Green - Origin